-Alzheimer's disease and related dementias change the way people remember, think, and act.
-These diseases can be devastating for the individuals who have them and for their families and caregivers.
-Taking action against Alzheimer’s and related dementias is a priority for the federal government.
+Alzheimer’s disease and related dementias change the way people remember, think, and act.
+These diseases can be devastating for the individuals who have them and for their families and other caregivers.
+Taking action to address the many detrimental challenges of Alzheimer’s and related dementias is a U.S. federal government priority.

 As the economic costs of care continue to climb — along with costs associated with loss of independence and quality of life — we are more driven than ever to discover, develop, disseminate, and implement solutions that will improve the lives of those with dementia, their caregivers, and their communities.

-– Francis S. Collins, M.D., Ph.D., Director, National Institutes of Health (NIH)
+– Francis S. Collins, M.D., Ph.D., former director, National Institutes of Health

 With guidance from experts and public input, the first National Plan to Address Alzheimer’s Disease was released in 2012 and is updated annually.
-The plan establishes five ambitious goals to both prevent future cases of Alzheimer's disease, and to better meet the needs of families currently facing this disease:
+The National Plan lays out six ambitious goals to prevent future cases of Alzheimer’s and related dementias and to better meet the needs of individuals and families currently facing these diseases:

-- Prevent and effectively treat Alzheimer's disease by 2025
+- Prevent and effectively treat Alzheimer’s and related dementias by 2025

-- Expand supports for people with Alzheimer's disease and their families
+- Expand supports for people with Alzheimer’s and related dementias and their families

 - Enhance public awareness and engagement

-- Although Alzheimer’s disease is the most common type of dementia diagnosis, many people have other forms of dementia such as Lewy body dementia, frontotemporal disorders, and vascular cognitive impairment, either alone or, more commonly, mixed with Alzheimer’s changes.
+- Although Alzheimer’s disease is the most common type of dementia diagnosis, many people have other related forms of dementia such as vascular dementia, Lewy body dementia, and frontotemporal disorders, either alone or, more commonly, mixed with changes attributable to Alzheimer’s.

-- Alzheimer’s is the sixth leading cause of death for Americans.
-In 2017, it accounted for an estimated 120,000 deaths.
+- Alzheimer’s disease is the seventh leading cause of death for Americans.
+In 2020, it accounted for an estimated 134,242 deaths.

 Agencies across the federal government support efforts to carry out the National Plan.
-Representatives from the Department of Health and Human Services (HHS), the U.S. Department of Veterans Affairs, the National Science Foundation, and the U.S. Department of Defense work to coordinate research and services across agencies, accelerate the development of treatments, improve early diagnosis and coordination of care, reduce ethnic and racial disparities in rates and burden of dementia, and coordinate with international efforts to fight these conditions.
-Within HHS, the Office of the Assistant Secretary for Planning and Evaluation, Office of the Assistant Secretary for Health, National Institutes of Health, Centers for Medicare & Medicaid Services, Centers for Disease Control and Prevention, Administration for Community Living, Health Resources and Services Administration, Agency for Healthcare Research and Quality, Substance Abuse and Mental Health Services Administration, Food and Drug Administration, Indian Health Service, and Administration for Children and Families all support implementation of the National Plan.
-Of these, three agencies, highlighted below, in particular play a key role.
+Representatives from the Department of Health and Human Services (HHS), the Department of Veterans Affairs (VA), the National Science Foundation, and the Department of Defense work to coordinate research, care, and services across agencies, accelerate the development of treatments, improve early diagnosis and coordination of care, reduce ethnic and racial disparities in rates and burden of dementia, and coordinate with international efforts to fight these diseases.

 NIH-funded research is conducted both in NIH laboratories and at institutions and small businesses around the country.
-A cornerstone of NIH’s Alzheimer’s research is a group of more than 30 Alzheimer’s Disease Research Centers across the U.S. These centers conduct research to advance scientific discoveries, provide research resources for the broader research community, and work to translate research advances into improved diagnosis, treatment, and care.
-NIA also supports several large infrastructure programs designed to support drug development, scientific collaboration, data sharing, and clinical research.
+A cornerstone of NIH’s dementia research is a group of more than 30 Alzheimer’s Disease Research Centers across the United States.
+Working collaboratively, scientists at these centers conduct research to advance discoveries, provide resources for the broader research community, and translate advances into improved diagnosis, treatment, and care.
+NIA also supports several large infrastructure programs focused on drug development, scientific collaboration, data sharing, and clinical research.

 Learn more about the research activities and progress supported by NIH.

 Another NIA-supported service is the Alzheimer’s and related Dementias Education and Referral Center (ADEAR), which provides information for people with dementia, their families, and health professionals.
-The ADEAR Center offers free publications online and in print, referrals to support services and research centers, clinical trials information, and customized responses to public inquiries about dementia.
+Through the ADEAR Center, NIA offers free publications online and in print, referrals to support services and research centers, clinical trials information, and customized responses to public inquiries about dementia.
 To speak to a specialist, contact ADEAR via email or phone at 800-438-4380.

 The Centers for Disease Control and Prevention (CDC) is the nation’s public health agency.
-CDC’s Alzheimer’s and related dementias efforts focus on creating a national public health infrastructure to increase early detection and diagnosis, reduce risk, prevent avoidable hospitalizations, and support dementia caregiving.
-The CDC’s Alzheimer’s Disease and Healthy Aging Program (AD+HAP) develops evidence-based, scientific information to educate, inform, and assist in translating CDC research into public health practice.
+CDC’s efforts regarding Alzheimer’s and related dementias focus on integrating brain health into public health and creating a national public health dementia infrastructure to increase early detection and diagnosis, reduce risk, reduce avoidable hospitalizations, and support dementia caregiving.
+Through its Alzheimer’s Disease Program, CDC leads several national initiatives that apply evidence-based, scientific information and data to educate and inform the public and assist in translating science into public health practice.

-Recently, CDC announced recipients of funding to create the Alzheimer’s Disease and Related Dementias Public Health Centers of Excellence and Public Health Programs as part of the Building Our Largest Dementia (BOLD) Infrastructure for Alzheimer’s Act, Public Law 115-406.
-The Public Health Centers of Excellence will collaborate with the CDC and other national and local partners to identify, translate, and disseminate promising research findings and evidence-informed best practices for dementia risk reduction, early detection of dementia, and dementia caregiving.
-The Public Health Programs will promote a strong public health approach to Alzheimer’s disease and related dementias by changing systems, environments, and policies to promote risk reduction, improve early diagnosis, prevent and manage comorbidities, and avoid hospitalizations.
+CDC also supports Public Health Centers of Excellence and Public Health Programs as part of the Building Our Largest Dementia (BOLD) Infrastructure for Alzheimer’s Act (PL 115-406).
+The Public Health Centers of Excellence serve as topic-specific national experts and collaborate with CDC and other national and local partners to identify, translate, and disseminate promising research findings and evidence-informed best practices for dementia risk reduction, early detection of dementia, and dementia caregiving.
+The Public Health Programs are helping to build a strong public health infrastructure by utilizing a comprehensive public health approach to Alzheimer’s and related dementias by changing systems, environments, and policies to promote risk reduction, improve early diagnosis, prevent and manage comorbidities, and avoid hospitalizations.

 ACL: Support for People With Dementia, Their Families, and Communities